MerlijnWajer/Wizzup-website/index.rst

 ~~~~~~~~~~

 `Rubberfuse <https://hetgrotebos.org/wiki/rubbernose>`_ is a continuation of
-the work done on Rubberhose-FS by Julian Assange et al.
+the work done on Rubberhose-FS by Julian Assange et al. We're still in the
+planning phase.

 SRL
 ~~~